-A few months after my diagnosis, I went to the Tuesday night lung cancer support group in Edina.
-I met MJ Mckeon – cofounder of A Breath of Hope Lung Foundation – and I learned about the organization.
+“Having such a serious health condition, I felt like I was living alone on an island.
+A few months after my diagnosis, I realized I needed additional support and bravely attended my first Tuesday night lung cancer support group in Edina.
+I met Mj McKeon – one of the co-founders of A Breath of Hope Lung Foundation – and I learned about the organization.
 The very first A Breath of Hope event I attended was the outdoor vigil on the steps of the Minnesota State Capitol.
-It was a very cold evening but my heart was warmed by the wonderful stories of hope!
-Next I attended the A Breath of Hope Women’s Wellness Tea at the Arboretum which was such a fun and educational afternoon.
+It was a very cold evening but my heart was warmed by the wonderful stories of hope!”
+Kristi shared.